Beatrice Muller

-Beatrice DuMont Muller (1919–2013) was an American author and long-term passenger on cruise ships.
+Beatrice Emily DuMont Muller (April 24, 1919 – October 4, 2013) was an American author and long-term passenger on cruise ships.
 Muller was born in 1919 and raised in Somerville, New Jersey, during the Great Depression.
-In 1940 or 1941, she married Robert Arthur Muller, a chemical engineer, and they raised two sons in a house in Bound Brook, New Jersey.
+In 1942, she married Robert Arthur Muller, a chemical engineer, and they raised two sons in a house in Bound Brook, New Jersey.
 The couple went on a world cruise on the Cunard Line ocean liner Queen Elizabeth 2 in 1995, the year Robert retired.
 As they enjoyed the experience, they returned every subsequent year for the ship's world cruise.
 During the 1999 world cruise, Robert died on the ship.
 In 10 months, Muller sold all her possessions and relocated to the Queen Elizabeth 2 to be a full-time passenger.

 Muller lived on the Queen Elizabeth 2 between January 2000 and November 2008, the month the ship was moved to Dubai to become a floating hotel.
 She expressed interest in living on the Queen Mary 2 next, and she continued living on cruise ships until 2009.
 In 2010, she was living in New Jersey, where she was working on Queen Elizabeth 2: My Home In Paradise, a book she published in 2011 that described her experiences on the ship.
 Muller died in 2013 at age 94.